postsharp/Metalama.Documentation/conceptual/Aspects/templates/reflection.md

 # Generating System.Reflection objects

 At compile time, the code model is represented by objects of the `Metalama.Framework.Code` namespace.
-However, at run time, the code model is represented by the `System.Reflection` namespace.
-Although Metalama is designed in such a way that you do not need any reflection in run-time code, there are still situations where you will want to get a `System.Reflection` object in your run-time code.
+At run time, the code model is represented by the `System.Reflection` namespace.
+Metalama is designed in such a way that you don't need any reflection in run-time code, but there are still situations where you will want a run-time `System.Reflection` object.

-To help in this situation, the  `Metalama.Framework.Code` exposes a few methods that generate expressions that return the `System.Reflection` object that represents the desired declaration at run time.
+To help in this situation, the `Metalama.Framework.Code` namespace exposes a few methods that return the `System.Reflection` objects that represent the desired declaration at run time.

 | Compile-time type | Run-time type | Conversion method